danielvtan/vimdo/readme.md

 # How to use
 install
 ```
-npm install -g tasky
+npm install -g vimdo
 ````
 to run, go to the specific project folder
 ```
-tasky
+vimdo
 ````
-running tasky without optional file argument will try to look for todo.md and readme.md files (respectively). if both files are not present, tasky will start in draft mode and will create a todo.md file on save to select specific .md file, add the filename as optional argument
+running vimdo without optional file argument will try to look for todo.md and readme.md files (respectively). if both files are not present, vimdo will start in draft mode and will create a todo.md file on save to select specific .md file, add the filename as optional argument
 ```
-tasky filename.md
+vimdo filename.md
 ```

 # TODO features